-Course Code/Title: HIST 2190 Evolution of Textiles
+Course Code/Title: HIST 2190 Evolution of Textiles Academic Dean: Denise Richard Requisites: None Nominal/Scheduled Hours: 90/45 Credits: 3

 In this course, students explore a variety of historical textile traditions and practices from around the world and incorporate this knowledge into their assignments.
 They examine geography, available materials, local technologies, belief systems and cultural norms when constructing and embellishing cloth.
-Selected readings, class discussions and a studio-research component supports the study and understanding of material culture, the multi-layered meanings of cloth and the impact these have on contemporary textiles.
+Selected video presentations, class discussions and a studio-research component supports the study and understanding of material culture, the multi-layered meanings of cloth and the impact these have on contemporary textiles.